pmean/build-website/text/07/AnomExample.md

 more than the overall average?
 Your first instinct might be to use a control chart again, and while this is not a terrible first step, it does raise some issues.
 Most importantly, a control chart is, ore or less,   a run chart with, a plot of the data in time sequence.
 There is no time sequence for this data set.
 Each hospital started counting procedures in January 2004 and stopped in December 2005.
 You could place the data in alphabetical order, but that is a rather arbitrary choice, and then what would you do with the hospitals that are unidentified?
-If a hospital changed it\'s name, would you redraw the graph?
+If a hospital changed it's name, would you redraw the graph?

-There\'s another difference and this is much more subtle.
+There's another difference and this is much more subtle.
 A control chart represents a continuous monitoring of a work process.
 Although there are some practical limits on the number of points in a control chart, there is no obvious upper bound that you can readily identify.